Help & Advice Articles, Videos and How-to-Guides

 Stop Your Basement From Flooding With A Cavity Drainage System

-A basement can be a treasure trove of space that allows you to really open up your home and make the most of all available space.
-If you’re lucky enough to have a basement or cellar in your home, you will want to ensure that it stays dry and is protected against flooding.
+If you’re lucky enough to have a basement or cellar in your home, it’s important to take steps to ensure that it is protected against flooding.

 Causes of basement flooding

-Basement flooding can be devastating and a costly problem for homeowners.
-In order to prevent flooding and keep your basement dry, it’s key to understand why flooding happens in the first place.
+Basements can flood in two primary ways - water ingress through the structure or flood water coming in from above.
+Either way basement flooding can be devastating and a costly problem for homeowners.
+To prevent flooding and keep your basement dry, it’s key to understand why flooding happens in the first place.

-Because the majority of basements and cellars are partially, if not fully, below ground level they are naturally prone to water ingress - the act of water infiltrating something.
+Because the majority of basements and cellars are partially, if not fully, below ground level, they are subject to hydrostatic pressure and prone to water ingress.

 If your house is built on a low-lying or a high water table area, basement flooding can be a common problem.
 As the ground surrounding the property is already highly saturated with water, even small amounts of rainfall can cause big problems.